Gaussian graphical models reveal inter-modal and inter-regional conditional dependencies of brain alterations in Alzheimer's disease: Results

 \subsection{Conditional dependency of Alzheimer's pathology}

-Initially, we calculated the Pearson correlation matrix for all imaging data (Figure~ \ref{fig:corr-mat-whole-brain} left).
-More than $19.5*10^3$ correlations, corresponding to a network density of $37\%$ of the total number of possible edges, were found to pass the significant threshold of $P<0.05$, Bonferroni corrected.
-The conditional dependency matrix obtained using the GGM approach is given in Figure~\ref{fig:corr-mat-whole-brain} (right).
-For the partial correlation between all pairs of brain regions, we obtained 1,905 significant associations ($4\%$ network density) surviving the posterior probability threshold of $P>0.5$.
-We obtained high associations between homologous brain regions of the left and right hemisphere, visible as the shifted diagonals in each modality block of Figure~\ref{fig:corr-mat-whole-brain}.
-The mean partial correlation between homologous regions on the left and the right hemisphere was $\rho=0.42$.
-Thus, we repeated the analyses using only the left hemisphere data, which significantly reduced the number of possible edges and, therefore, increases model stability.
+The conditional dependency matrix obtained using the GGM approach for all region of the left hemisphere is given in Figure~\ref{fig:corr-mat-whole-brain} (right).
+For the partial correlation between all pairs of brain regions, we obtained 960 significant associations ($7\%$ network density) surviving the posterior probability threshold of $P>0.5$ (see Supplementary Figure \ref{sfig:plinks-lh} showing the probability of links).
+For comparison, the Pearson correlation matrix is given in Figure~\ref{fig:corr-mat-whole-brain} left).
+We obtained approximately 6,000 significant Pearson correlations ($P<0.05$, Bonferroni corrected), corresponding to a network density of $46\%$ of the total number of possible edges.

-When estimating the model only for the left hemisphere, we obtained 901 associations ($7\%$ network density) exceeding the posterior probability threshold of $P_{avg}>0.5$.
-The model estimates reached a stable level after approximately $120*10^3$ iterations, corresponding to the first fifth of the total number of iterations.
-In general, the estimated conditional dependencies between all regions in the left hemisphere were consistent compared with the previous results obtained for both hemispheres.
-Comparing both models, the Jaccard similarity coefficient for the adjacency matrices was relatively low with $j=0.52$, which was driven by approximately four hundred additional edges included in the model based on the left hemisphere data and missing in the model based on the combined data of both hemispheres.
-However, comparing the magnitude of partial correlation for the five hundred edges being present in both models, we obtained a cosine similarity of $cos=0.95$ and a Pearson coefficient of $r=0.93$.